-*EDIT: I am updating this recipe to include the use of frozen Korean blue crab.
-In my opinion, it actually tastes a lot better and it’s obviously much easier and more accessible.
-The recipe has been updated but I am still including the use of live blue crab for anyone who feels iffy about consuming frozen, raw crab.
+I am updating this recipe to include the use of frozen Korean blue crab.
+In my opinion, it actually tastes a lot better and is more accessible.
+I will also include the use of live blue crab for anyone who feels iffy about consuming frozen, raw crab.

 Cut & frozen Korean blue crab can be found at any Korean market and usually comes in a box.
 The box should specify that the crabs are frozen immediately after being processed (washed & cut live).